fm4lloc/cryptus/README.md

 # How to build on Linux

-1. install dependencies: pkg-config gtk+-2.0 gdk-pixbuf-2.0 openssl
+1. install dependencies: pkg-config libgtk2.0-dev libgdk-pixbuf2.0-dev libssl-dev

 2. compile: make